The interaction of the ITER first wall with magnetic perturbations: Introduction

+Halo currents, Section \ref{sec:halo}, flow for only part of their path through the conducting shell; the rest of their path is through the plasma.
+They are defined within the conducting shell so they produce neither a normal magnetic field nor change the poloidal or toroidal magnetic fluxes.

 Large forces in unexpected directions could be exerted on the tiles and blanket modules for two reasons: (1) The channels between the tiles could be shorted by plasma entering or being formed in the channels or by localized melting bringing the beryllium tiles into electrical contact.
 (2) The beryllium tiles, over sufficiently short times $<<20~$ms, act as a collection of individual magnetic dipoles, which can make the response of the first wall equivalent to that of a conductor for changes in the normal magnetic field to the first wall.
-The dipole effect is only important in the absence of large-scale shorting, although the effect is always in principle present.
+The dipolar effect is only important in the absence of large-scale shorting, although the effect is always in principle present.

+The issue of whether the channels between tiles will be shorted is subtle, and the evolution of the shorting as the machine ages is difficult to predict.
+Current flows between tiles may have been seen on the Compass tokamak in Prague \cite{Compass:2020}.
+Tile melting was observed on JET with an ITER-like wall \cite{JET-melt}.
+These observations naturally raise concerns about shorting and its indeterminacy.

+The complicated current paths that can be caused by partial shorting can produce larger forces than complete shorting.
+For example, what would naturally be toroidal currents can be forced to have a path that crosses the much stronger toroidal magnetic field.
+Partial shorting can also force the current to flow in a narrow channel, which intensifies the local force.

-The emphasis of the paper will be on the second of these, the dipolar cause of large forces, because of (1) its certainty, (2) the lower level of general familiarity, and (3) absence of tractable alternatives for making calculations.
-The primary result is a simplified treatment, a pair of jump conditions that are valid when tiling is approximated as lying in a thin shell. \begin{itemize} \item The normal-field, $B_\bot\equiv\hat{n}\cdot\vec{B}$, jump condition is
+The emphasis of the paper will be on the dipolar cause of large forces because of (1) its certainty, (2) the lower level of general familiarity, and (3) absence of tractable alternatives for making calculations.
+The primary result is a simplified treatment: a pair of jump conditions that are valid when tiling is approximated as lying in a thin shell.
+A jump condition is denoted by $[\cdots]$ and means the change a quantity between the two sides of the shell. \begin{itemize} \item The normal-field, $B_\bot\equiv\hat{n}\cdot\vec{B}$ with $\hat{n}$ the unit normal to the shell, obeys the jump condition